1point618/codename-exemplar/modules/i3_bugediting.md

 # Lesson 3: Fix the Readme File

+I'm so sorry to take time out of our lesson, but I need you to do some real work.
+This is good though, you'll learn how to do some new things on GitHub, and afterwards we'll go over _why_ you did it that way.
+But for now, just follow my instructions. :smiley:

-The `readme.md` file is a file that sits in the main directory of a repo.
+The `README.md` file is a file that sits in the main directory of a repo.
 It's another way we use to communicate with each other.
-The `readme.md` file should include everything we need to get the repo running on our local computers.
+The `README.md` file should include everything we need to get the repo running on our local computers.

-I've included the text we want in the readme below.
+I've included the text we want in the README below.
 Add the text, commit it to a new branch called `readme-bugfix` (**this is very important!**), then submit a pull request for the changes.

 Once you've finished this lesson, I'll create a new `learning` issue and assign it to you, you'll need to go there to learn more.